 They went back to school two days after we got home and though they had to get used to being indoors and wearing shoes again, they settled easily into school life and friendship groups.

 We take budget trips around the U.K whenever we can and completed a three week backpacking trip around the Balkans.

 However, we are actively trying to fly less so will only fly if there is no other option, such as our family holiday in Madeira, or if we are going to stay somewhere long term.

-What did you learn on your family round the world trip?
+What did we learn on your family gap year?

-We learnt so many things, most of which I hope to put to good use on another trip if we win the lottery!
+We learnt so many things on our family round the world trip, most of which I hope to put to good use on another trip if we win the lottery!

 Children are adaptable and resilient but need a link with home.

 We learnt our children are more resilient and capable than we had thought and discovered so much about their interests and characters.
 They constantly surprised us with what they liked and did not like as well as how they grew in confidence and ability.